avnerHaddad/LineUp/README.md

  *listItem
 ### todo list db

- * update the gitignore and remove all the bullshit here
  * decide if we delete day class and replace it with a 7*4 grid of shifts
  * make backtracking work like in the documentation
  * implement more constraints